Coordinated Program in Dietetics

 UND's accelerated Nutrition and Dietetics program has produced outstanding dietetics professionals for over 40 years.

 In the accelerated degree program, you'll complete the requirements for both a bachelor’s and master’s degree in just five years.

 As a registered dietitian, you will be qualified to work in various health care, industry, and community settings.
 Coordinated Program graduates have found fulfilling careers in a variety of organizations, including hospitals, public/community health, sports nutrition, schools, food service management, correctional facilities, wellness centers, and private practice.

 Application and Admission

 The program is accredited to accept up to 18 students each year.
-Students apply to the program at the beginning of spring semester of the sophomore sequence of the program for admission the following fall.
+Students apply to the program at the beginning of the spring semester of the sophomore sequence of the program for admission the following fall.

 Graduation and Program Completion

 In order to receive a verification statement signifying completion, you must successfully complete all course and supervised practice requirements and all requirements of the Bachelor of Science in Dietetics and the Master of Science in Nutrition degrees at UND.
 Upon receipt of the verification statement, you are eligible to take the examination to become a registered dietitian nutritionist.

 UND's Coordinated Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics.

 - Financial Considerations: Estimated Annual Cost of Education